 Other sessions offered throughout the week addressed COVID-19 safety measures, Title IX updates, and fostering community and engagement in an online environment.
 Psychology faculty members shared results from the “Coping with COVID-19” survey they conducted in the spring semester and then discussed strategies to support learning for students coping with trauma.

 Some aspects of the week remained constant, though the virtual format was new.
 The first faculty meeting of the year was held, and adjunct faculty participated in orientation.
-Summer Reading facilitators and student advisers prepared for discussions of Educated that will be held on September 7.
+Summer Reading facilitators and student advisors prepared for discussions of Educated that will be held on September 7.
 President Jo Allen, ’80, delivered her annual State of the College address and Executive Leadership Team members provided updates from each of their areas, after which they and President Allen answered questions using Zoom’s chat function.

 All typical aspects of Faculty Staff Planning Week – in an extremely atypical year.